 The Architectural & Engineering Design program prepares students for technician level work assisting architects, engineers, and contractors who work in the diverse manufacturing industry.
-Offering a variety of drafting/design disciplines, the program provides students with individual choices of specialization including architectural, mechanical and electro-mechanical interests.
+Offering a variety of design disciplines, the program provides students with individual choices of specialization including architectural, mechanical and marine interests.

 The Architectural and Engineering Design program provides a wide selection of courses, both specific and broad in scope, reinforced by established degree-level courses in general education and related technologies.
-The program is accessible for the full- or part-time student.
-Some sequential scheduling of courses, however, is necessary to provide program continuity.
-All candidates are encouraged to contact the advisors in the Architectural and Engineering Design department regarding course and program selection.

-- Understand and apply proper technical graphic standards - · Acquire and demonstrate knowledge within several design disciplines - · Identify and solve design problems by working with recognized methods and material limits - Understand and use Computer Aided Design software to generate accurate designs in two and threedimensional formats. - Demonstrate an ability to meet deadlines, manage time for multiple tasks and make revisions - Acquire the skills to organize and present designs, drawings and concepts clearly to groups.
+- Understand and apply proper technical graphic standards - Acquire and demonstrate knowledge within several design disciplines - · Identify and solve design problems by working with recognized methods and material limits - Understand and use Computer Aided Design software to generate accurate designs in two and threedimensional formats. - Demonstrate an ability to meet deadlines, manage time for multiple tasks and make revisions - Acquire the skills to organize and present designs, drawings and concepts clearly to groups.